 21. No governments or international authorities have yet told us what they plan to do soon to restrict this warming.
 They have not yet even agreed on a plan that can actually halt the emissions that are causing the problem.
 The UN 'Climate Summit' in Paris in December 2015 failed humanity badly.
 For one thing, it aims to restrict global temperature rise to 2°C but each passing year reveals new research showing that is not achievable.
 It showed that the big nations who emit most of the world's CO2 and other greenhouse gases are not even going to start reducing their emissions

 with any urgency.
 'Developed' nations such as the USA, Britain and others are also racing ahead with gas 'Fracking', another way of increasing CO2 and other greenhouse gas emissions on a massive scale.
 Instead of this, we really should be leaving all fossil fuels in the ground and switching - rapidly - to renewable energy sources and energy conservation, on a global scale.

 22. Also, no governments or international authorities have told us what the actual consequences of the six metre sea level rise would be or how they plan to address the approaching chaos and costs.
 Are they 'asleep on the job' or in denial ?
 Or are they actually trying to delude us into thinking they have it all under control and we need not worry ?
 The truth is they are doing all three of these things.
-Scientists have for many years been predicting there will also be increases in the frequency, extent and severity of extreme weather events and this is already happening.
+Scientists have for many years been predicting there will also be increases in the frequency, extent and severity of extreme weather events and this is already happening around the world.
 Although these will grow to catastrophic proportions - the truth is they will not be our biggest problems.

 LOSS OF ANTARCTIC ICE